 This is a space for all things that inspire us and we hope will inspire you too.
 Have something you'd like us to cover or try?
 Just contact us!

-This is last year’s porch – a local garden centre was selling small ‘tree tops’ for $5 each so I made a little forest on the porch.
+This is last year’s porch – a local garden centre was selling small ‘tree tops’ so I made a little forest on the front porch along with a delicate evergreen garland.
 A perfect simple and inexpensive option!

-With such a large piece around the door I chose to keep the rest of the porch simple but did later add wreaths to the front windows after these images were taken (not the door though).
-This will last throughout the winter season in our cold climate!
+With such a large piece around the door I chose to keep the rest of the porch simple but did later add wreaths to the front windows after these images were taken (not on the door though).
+This will last throughout the entire winter season in our cold climate.

 Follow along with our daily snaps featuring all things home, garden, and floral design